ostris/ai-toolkit/README.md

 I have only tested on linux for now.
 This is still extremely experimental and a lot of quantizing and tricks had to happen to get it to fit on 24GB at all.

-### Model License
+### FLUX.1-dev

-Training currently only works with FLUX.1-dev.
+FLUX.1-dev has a non-commercial license.
 Which means anything you train will inherit the non-commercial license.
 It is also a gated model, so you need to accept the license on HF before using it.
 Otherwise, this will fail.
 Here are the required steps to setup a license.